 There’s no known way to prevent burning mouth syndrome.
 But by avoiding tobacco, acidic foods, spicy foods and carbonated beverages, and excessive stress, you may be able to reduce the discomfort from burning mouth syndrome or prevent your discomfort from getting worse.

-If you have discomfort, burning or soreness of your tongue, lips, gums or other areas of your mouth, you should see a dentist.
-The247dentist can examine your mouth and identify whether there are any other signs for concern within the mouth.
-They can also arrange for you to see a dentist to enable a referral to be made to the Hospital for further investigation or treatment.
+If you have discomfort, burning or soreness of your tongue, lips, gums or other areas of your mouth, you should see an emergency dentist.
+At The 247 Dentist, our team of expert emergency dentists will examine your mouth and identify whether there are any other signs for concern.
+Find your nearest emergency dentist or book an online dental appointment.
+Whether you need a remote appointment or want to visit a local emergency dentist – we’re here to help!